dasMulli/dotnet-win32-service/README.md

 ...
 Successfully unregistered service "Demo .NET Core Service" ("Demo ASP.NET Core Service running on .NET Core")
 ```
-Note that the service may show up as `disabled` for some time until all tools accessing the Windows services APIs have been closed.
+The service may show up as `disabled` for some time until all tools accessing the Windows services APIs have been closed.
 See this [Stack Overflow question](http://stackoverflow.com/questions/20561990/how-to-solve-the-specified-service-has-been-marked-for-deletion-error).

 ## API